top of page

 Kathryn deeply values collaboration and believes that involving the family is essential to the therapeutic process.
 She views the family as an integral part of the healing journey, understanding that a strong support system can significantly enhance the effectiveness of therapy.
 Kathryn takes pride in creating a warm, empathetic environment where clients feel genuinely supported, heard, and understood.
 By building a trusting and compassionate relationship, she ensures that clients feel safe to explore their emotions and challenges, fostering a deeper connection that promotes meaningful growth and positive change within the context of therapy.

-In her free time, Kathryn enjoys playing tennis with her husband, cherishing moments with her new daughter, and hiking with her two dogs.
+In her free time, Kathryn enjoys playing tennis with her husband, cherishing moments with her two children, and hiking with her two dogs.

 PUBLICATIONS